304 Stainless Steel: A Comprehensive Guide to Standards, Properties, and Uses

 | Color Plating | – | Coated with gold, black, or beige (via PVD/electroplating) | Decorative Finish |

-8. Critical Usage Precautions
+8. Critical Precautions When Using 304 Stainless Steel

 - Avoid Chloride Exposure: Chloride ions (found in salt, sweat, seawater, or soy sauce) rapidly corrode 304.
 For long-term contact with chlorides, use 316 instead.